Search Results for

 Examples

-For the request “api/product?category_id=1” we can access the syntax below.
+For the request api/product?category_id=1, access the query string parameter:

 @parameters["category_id"] == "1"